 In mid-2018, fate allowed us to move back to Pennsylvania.
 But this time, I traded the hard coal region for the soft coal (bituminous) region – Johnstown, Pa.
 I feel very much at home here.
 The city offers me the ability to access many of the services and amenities I now need that were not easily available (if available at all) in rural New Hampshire and the people, sights, and foods mimic those of northeast Pennsylvania very closely.
 Johnstown faces much the same issues as do the towns in the coal region that were built on a single industry then suffered when that industry failed or moved away.

 Johnstown still has many activities for its residents (and those who complain “there’s nothing to do…” but would rather stay home than make the effort to join in) and forward thinking people have taken the reins.
 The city welcomes new businesses on a regular basis, the Inclined Plane attracts a plethora of tourists and every summer, events like Thunder in the Valley and the Johnstown Music Festival take place downtown.

-The other things in life that pique my interest.
+Other things that pique my interest

 Cooking serves many purposes for me; it comforts me to create dishes with a connection to memories, it soothes my angst when something is on my mind, it helps pass the time at 3 a.m. when a “just can’t sleep” night is at hand.

 As much time as I spend cooking, baking, and developing, I still manage to fit in other activities and interests.
 Physically, much has changed for me; the amputation of my leg coupled with some other health issues means that I either skip some activities now, or more importantly, have adjusted how I tackle them.
 The one thing I do not do is curl up and hide!